maros/Zway-Rain/README.md

 ## popThreshold

 Current conditions from WeatherUndergound contain the current probability of probability of precipitation.
-If this value is set, then pop values higer than the threshold will trigger the rain state.
+If this value is set, then pop values higher than the threshold will trigger the rain state.

 # Events